-Electri city Repair Category 2 Notes Electrical system appear of mixed eras with both trip switches and wired fuses noted.
-No recent electrical testing was noted.
+Repair Category 2 Notes No evidence of recent electrical testing was apparent.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.